visit-dav/visit/src/doc/using_visit/Operators/OperatorTypes/Resample_operator.rst

 When used in parallel, the resampled data is distributed across all processors.
 This can be changed by unselecting the checkbox.

-You can also force the output data to be cell centered by selecting the **Make output cell centered** checkbox.
+You can also force the output data to be cell-centered by selecting the **Make output cell-centered** checkbox.